Eating to Prevent Colorectal Cancer

 Calcium and Vitamin D. Recent studies have suggested that these two substances may not only strengthen bones, but may also help fight off colon cancer.
 Good sources of calcium include: milk, cheese, yogurt, salmon, sardines, and dark-green leafy vegetables such as kale, mustard, and collard greens.
 Sources of vitamin D include salmon, sardines, fortified cow's milk, egg yolks, and chicken livers -- and don't forget the sun.
 Twenty minutes of sun before 10 a.m. and after 3 p.m. is an excellent source of vitamin D.

 Fiber and Your Colon

-Fiber is thought to be a powerful weapon against cancer.
-Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health by moving wastes through the digestive tract faster.
-This may give potentially toxic wastes less time to come into contact with intestinal cells.
-It is also believed that some types of fiber help detoxify potential cancer-causing substances as well as prevent these substances from being absorbed by the cells of the intestines.
+Fiber has been thought to be a powerful weapon against cancer.
+Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health.
 Good sources of fiber include: whole-grain cereals and breads, prunes, berries, kidney beans and other legumes, fresh fruits and vegetables, and brown rice.